 Images are crucial

 You can’t mention the structure of a blog post without mentioning the importance of images.
-Too often you’ll find articles without any images at all.
+Too often, you’ll find articles without any images at all.
 And although their content is pretty good, it definitely feels empty.
+Images play a role in search engine rankings, as well, so be sure that you pay attention to your layout!

 3 major reasons for using images in your blog post